kubernetes/community/contributors/design-proposals/storage/volume-topology-scheduling.md

 ```

 ## Feature Gates
-PersistentVolume.NodeAffinity and StorageClas.VolumeBindingMode fields will be
+PersistentVolume.NodeAffinity and StorageClas.BindingMode fields will be
 controlled by the VolumeScheduling feature gate, and must be configured in the
 kube-scheduler, kube-controller-manager, and all kubelets.